Localization in Khovanov homology: External actions and realization

-Using Lemma \ref{lem:index-cat} and \ref{itm:ho3}, we have a homotopy-equivalence
+Using Lemma \ref{lem:index-cat} and \ref{itm:ho4}, we have a $K$-homotopy-equivalence

-Moreover, this homotopy-equivalence is once again equivariant with respect to the $\ZZ_p$-action, because it is natural in the involved diagrams.
-For each subgroup $H\subset \ZZ_p$, we obtain a similar map on diagrams of $H$-fixed-point sets.
+Moreover, this homotopy-equivalence is once again equivariant with respect to the $\ZZ_p$-action, because the homotopy equivalence is natural in the involved diagrams.
+For each subgroup $H\subset \ZZ_p$, we obtain a similar map of $H$-fixed-point sets.
 However, the same hypotheses we have used to this point apply to the $H$-fixed-point sets, since they come from refinements of the Burnside functor $F^H$, according to Lemma \ref{lem:fix-point-coincidence}.
 That is, the map on $H$-fixed-point sets is also a homotopy equivalence, and by the $G$-Whitehead Theorem, we have obtained: